 • Classical and modern Views use a concept of derived demand concept (read Recardian theory of rent here)

-• Both Views use the concept of economic rent despite the classical view limiting the concept of rent to pure economic rent.
+• Both Views use the concept of economic rent despite the classical view limiting the idea of rent to pure economic rent.

 • Rent is the price determined in both concepts.

-• Both views use the demand for and supply approach in a determination of rent despite the classical view being implicit.
+• Both views use the demand-for-and-supply approach to determining rent, despite the classical view being implicit.

 Differences